m2osw/snapwebsites/snapmanager/README.md

 As mentioned in the previous section, you should install `snapmanagercgi` on all computers if you need to install OpenVPN before you can add the `snapcommunicator` neighbors.

+A VPN is not considered necessary on a shared local network as long as each computer has a firewall properly installed.
+Make sure to add the `firewall` bundle before you add the neighbors.

 # About `snapmanager.cgi`